justin-atwell/solidityExamples/README.md

 4. Delete the existing .sol files.

 5. Navigate to Solidity Compiler on the left hand navigation bar and select 0.8.19 as the compiler version.
-This is the London build of the EVM that Linea uses.
+This is the London build of the EVM that is utilized by Linea.

 6. Navigate to the "Deploy & Run Transactions" navigation bar.
 In the "Environment" drop down, change the option to `Injected Provider - Metamask`.
 This does two important things: First, it abstracts private keys from code.
 This is critical for security.
-Secondly, it allows you to interact with your smart contract in real time by using the RPC url in Metamask (In our case, Linea Sepolia).
-This will ensure Remix is operating under the versions as Metamask.
+Secondly, it allows you to interact with your smart contract in real time by using the RPC url embedded in Metamask (In our case, Linea Sepolia).

 6. If you wish to add changes to Github, Click the Git tab and follow the instructions to setup source control.